Tafara-N/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 Directory: 0x03-Unittests_and_integration_tests
 File: `test_utils.py`

-4. Parameterize and patch as decorators mandatory
+### 4. Parameterize and patch as decorators

-Familiarize yourself with the client.GithubOrgClient class.
+Familiarize yourself with the `client.GithubOrgClient` class.

-In a new test_client.py file, declare the TestGithubOrgClient(unittest.TestCase) class and implement the test_org method.
+In a new `test_client.py` file, declare the `TestGithubOrgClient(unittest.TestCase)` class and implement the `test_org` method.

-This method should test that GithubOrgClient.org returns the correct value.
+This method should test that `GithubOrgClient.org` returns the correct value.

-Use @patch as a decorator to make sure get_json is called once with the expected argument but make sure it is not executed.
+Use `@patch` as a decorator to make sure `get_json` is called once with the expected argument but make sure it is not executed.

-Use @parameterized.expand as a decorator to parametrize the test with a couple of org examples to pass to GithubOrgClient, in this order:
+Use `@parameterized.expand` as a decorator to parametrize the test with a couple of `org` examples to pass to `GithubOrgClient`, in this order:

-google
+- `google`
-abc
+- `abc`

 Of course, no external HTTP calls should be made.

 Repo:
 GitHub repository: alx-backend-python
 Directory: 0x03-Unittests_and_integration_tests
-File: test_client.py
+File: `test_client.py`

 5. Mocking a property
 mandatory